-Allen Lew is a Los Angeles, California area technologist.
+Allen Lew is a London area technologist.
 He currently works as a Systems Engineer for the Rubicon Project, whose “mission [is] to automate the $65 billion global online advertising industry.”
 He previously was a Quality Assurance Engineer at Rubicon, where we wrote automated tests for the REVV for Publishers interface.
 For his efforts, the Rubicon Project selected him as one of the recipients of the 2012 Cultural Values Awards.
-He is also a part time technology consultant for a variety of clients.

 Previously, Allen worked at Los Angeles Urban League, a nonprofit agency dedicated “to enabling African Americans and other minorities to secure economic self-reliance, parity, power and civil rights through advocacy activities and the provision of programs and services in our uniquely diversified city and region.”
 At the League, he contributed technical advice for the Neighborhoods@Work initiative, a nationally recognized neighborhood improvement plan in South Los Angeles, and redesigned and rebuilt their website, LAUL.org.
 LAUL has also recognized Mr. Lew for his work there, awarding him and his supervisor the Employee Team of the Year award for 2008.